Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 - Place all the dry ingredients in a mug or a ramekin and combine well.

-- Add the egg, coconut oil and stevia (optional) and mix well using a fork.
+- Add the egg, milk, coconut oil and mix well using a fork.

 - Microwave on high for 70-90 seconds.